prathmesh2507/prathmesh2507/README.md

 Hi, I'm **Prathmesh Bhoyar** 👋

-🚀 **Aspiring AI Engineer | Full-Stack Developer | Automation & Systems Enthusiast**
+🚀 **AI Enthusiast | Aspiring Data Analyst | Python Developer**
-💡 I focus on building **practical, real-world software systems** with strong emphasis on **performance, scalability, clean architecture, and developer experience**.
+💡 I focus on building practical, data-driven systems that combine **AI**, **analytics**, and **scalable backend engineering** .

-I enjoy working close to the system layer — automating workflows, designing backend services, and creating tools that feel *useful*, *maintainable*, and *production-ready*.
+I enjoy working with **data**, **automation**, and **intelligent systems** — turning raw data into insights and building tools that are efficient, reliable, and production-ready.

 ---

-## 🧭 Engineering Philosophy
+## 🧭 Engineering & Data Philosophy

-- Write clean, readable, and scalable code.
+- Write clean, scalable, and maintainable code.
-- Prefer simplicity over unnecessary complexity.
+- Let data drive decisions, not assumptions.
-- Build things that solve real problems
+- Focus on real-world problem solving.
-- Stay consistent and improve incrementally
+- Keep systems simple but powerful.
-- Learn by building, breaking, and refining
+- Learn by building, analyzing, and improving.

-> I believe good engineers are built through **discipline, curiosity, and long-term consistency**.
+> I believe strong developers grow by combining **logic, consistency, and curiosity** with real execution.